International Empowerment Speaker and Trainer

 Have Donna Dahl Present at Your Next Program

-Donna Dahl is a speaker/trainer whose programs, both enlightening and inspirational, have taken her through various parts of North America including Mexico.
+Donna Dahl is a speaker/trainer whose presentations, both enlightening and inspirational, have taken her through various parts of North America including Mexico.

 Donna is the author of four books dealing with self-empowerment.
-In sharing her insights, she draws on her rich and extensive life experience: personal coach, psychologist, trainer and mediator, consultant, member of employee assistance program team, entrepreneur, author, philanthropist and lifelong advocate for personal empowerment.
+In sharing her insights, she draws on her rich and extensive life experience through a diverse variety of positions: personal coach, psychologist, trainer and mediator, consultant, member of employee assistance program team, entrepreneur, author, philanthropist and lifelong advocate for personal empowerment.